Kentucky Air Guardsmen leave civilian employment in support of COVID-19

+LOUISVILLE, Ky., -- Over the past week, several Airmen from the Kentucky Air National Guard left their civilian employment in support of COVID-19 relief operations at an alternate care facility set up in the Kentucky Fair and Exposition Center here.

+During the current COVID-19 crisis, pulling essential workers out of their work environments to aid in National Guard mission sets has the potential to be very taxing on certain employers, like that of 22 year-old Elijah Lamastus.

-Airman 1st Class Elijah Lamastus, an emergency medical technician at the Bowling Green Medical Center, recently left his civilian employment to serve as an aerospace medical technician for the 123rd Medical Group Detachment 1 at the Kentucky Fair and Exposition Center in Louisville, Ky., April 13, 2020.
-Lamastus is currently working at an alternate care facility here, designed to assist patients recovering from COVID-19.
-(U.S. Air National Guard photo by Senior Airman Chloe Ochs)
+Airman 1st Class Lamastus is an emergency medical technician for the Bowling Green Medical Center by day, while balancing his secondary career as an aerospace medical technician for the Kentucky Air National Guard’s 123rd Medical Group Detachment 1.

+“As an EMT, every day I’m on a unit truck,” Lamastus said.
+“We basically take care of elderly patients who have just undergone surgery and are going back to the nursing home to recover from that.

+“I was transparent with my employer at the medical center from the very beginning, letting them know that the Guard might get tasked to respond to the pandemic, and they were very understanding.
+As soon as I get off orders, I’m going right back to work.”

 |Date Taken: